astrophysik/Compiler-Cpm/README.md

 ```
   git clone https://github.com/Ramzeeset/Compiler-Cpm
   cd Compiler-Cpm/
-  bash initializer.sh
 ```
+If you are on the Windows platform.
+You should use the ***initializer.ps1*** script.
+If you are using linux, then ***initializer.sh***

 After that in the folder *cpm/* there will be an executable.
-The *initializer.sh* script will try to find popular compilers on your device and ask for confirmation of use or ask you to specify the path to the compiler
+The initializer script will try to find popular compilers on your device and ask for confirmation of use or ask you to specify the path to the compiler

   Usage
   -----